 Advantage 401(k): the Match

 This is why your 401(k) match is so important.
 Many – though not all – employers offering these plans match each employee’s contributions; a certain percentage of every dollar invested, up to a capped amount.
-For example, your employer may match of your contributions at a rate of 50%, up to 6% of your salary.
-So you make $50,000 per year, you invest $3,000 per year (6%) and the company contributes an additional $1,500 (50% of that 6%) into your account.
+For example, your employer may match of your contributions at a rate of 50 percent, up to 6 percent of your salary.
+So you make $50,000 per year, you invest $3,000 per year (6 percent) and the company contributes an additional $1,500 (50 percent of that 6 percent) into your account.
 Read that again.
 The company will give you free money just for contributing to your future.
-In effect, you’re generating an automatic 50% return on those contributions.
+In effect, you’re generating an automatic 50 percent return on those contributions.

 So, which is better?
-Well, if you get any kind of significant matching at your 401(k), you should fund that first.
-Never paying taxes in the future with a Roth is great, but earning a huge return (50%-100%) up front on your investment can’t be beat.
+Well, if you get any kind of significant matching of your 401(k), you should fund that first.
+Never paying taxes in the future with a Roth is great, but earning a huge return (50-100 percent) up front on your investment can’t be beat.
 After you’ve funded a 401(k) to the max match, then look into establishing a Roth.

 It is the best of both worlds.
 You get the convenience of a workplace-sponsored retirement account (hello, automatic paycheck deposits) and other advantages (like the company matching your contributions).
 You get the option to grow your nest egg and never pay taxes on the total ever again.
 It is a true thing of beauty.
 Let’s take a deeper look.

 A Growing Trend

 Roth 401(k)s are increasingly becoming an option across the country.
 About 30 percent of medium-to-large businesses offer one, alongside the Traditional 401(k), as part of their employee benefit packages—though fewer than 25 percent of people offered a Roth 401(k) utilize it.